Amy Lawton: Under 21

 Following her debut for the Under 18 side Lawton debuted for the Jillaroos, the Australian Under 21 side, in November of the same year.
 She scored a double in her first game for the team during a three match test series against New Zealand in Hastings, New Zealand.

 Senior national team

 In 2019, Lawton was selected to make her debut for the Hockeyroos during the FIH Pro League.
 She made her official debut on 25 April 2019 against New Zealand, where the team came away with a 5–1 win.
 Following her debut in the Pro League, Lawton was called into the team for the 2019 Olympic Test Event held in Tokyo, Japan, where the Australia finished third.
 At the tournament she scored her first international goal.
 On 27 August 2019, Lawton was named in the squad for the third time to represent the team at her first Oceania Cup.

 Following her breakout year in 2019, Lawton was named in the Hockeyroos Squad for 2020, officially raising her from the National Development Squad.
-Lawton represented Australia in the 2020 Tokyo Olympics.
-She was part of the Hockeyroos Olympics squad.
-The Hockeyroos lost 1-0 to India in the quarterfinals and therefore were not in medal contention.
+Lawton represented Australia at the 2020 Summer Olympics in Tokyo.